MD4HASH/poc-coalfire/README.md

 - The egress policies for all SGs are wide open.
 They should filter at least by port.
 - Improve tagging
 - The "backend subnet" is empty, and should be removed

+# References

+- During this lab I relied heavily an AWS and coalfire documentation as listed in code comments.
+Design decisions were also influenced by a terraform [course](https://www.udemy.com/course/terraform-hands-on-labs/?)
+I took on udemy and its included [labs](https://github.com/btkrausen/hashicorp/blob/master/terraform/Hands-On%20Labs/)